Muriel Hasbun

 Muriel Hasbun’s expertise as an artist and as an educator focuses on issues of cultural identity, migration and memory.
 Through an intergenerational, transnational and transcultural lens, Hasbun constructs contemporary narratives and establishes a space for dialogue where individual and collective memory spark new questions about identity and place.

-With her work, she constructs her “terruño” or diasporic homeland, creating poetic images oscillating between past and present, absence and presence and here and there.
+With her work, she constructs her “terruño” or diasporic homeland, creating poetic images oscillating between past and present, absence and presence, and here and there.
 She recovers personal memories and collective histories, often lost or hidden, activating the space across borders, generations, and cultural divides, and enacts culturally responsive and equitable sites of dialogue, healing, learning and community, with a special focus on generating knowledge about Central American art and culture, both in the isthmus and in the diaspora.

 The Imprint of Memory – Hand.
 “When I was 13 years old, a family friend and poet read my palm a couple of times.
 An intense curiosity would always envelop me upon absorbing Claudia’s mysterious words, of wanting to know my future and understand myself better…

-Years went by and I became an artist.
+Years went by, and I became an artist.
 The different ethnicities and cultures that run through my veins, and the construction of an identity through photography would become the central theme of my existential search.

 BIO.